S&P 500 Performance After AAII Bears Above 50% Five Straight Weeks

 AAII U.S. Investor Sentiment Bull – Bear Spread

-AAII U.S. Investor Sentiment Bull – Bear Spread The latest AAII U.S. investor sentiment bull-bear spread continues to indicate a pessimistic outlook among individual investors, suggesting ongoing caution regarding the stock market’s short-term performance.
+AAII U.S. Investor Sentiment Bull – Bear Spread The latest AAII U.S. investor sentiment bull-bear spread shows an improvement compared to the previous week.
+While individual investors remain pessimistic, this reflects a partial recovery.
 Image: The Daily Shot

 AAII – U.S. Retail Investors Allocation to Stocks, Bonds and Cash